How They Came to Be

 Crosstown High shares space in the Crosstown Concourse with more than 40 businesses, nonprofits, health facilities, and civic groups—all dedicated to using arts and culture as a catalyst for community change.
 Multidisciplinary projects and partnerships with neighboring organizations give students access to real-world learning where everyone benefits and everyone grows.
 This “diverse-by-design” school recruits students from across a rapidly evolving Memphis that’s trying to put a history of segregation and inequality in the past.
 Student voice has been part of the model from the beginning, starting with a design process driven by ideas and suggestions from more than 200 Memphis youth.

 Crosstown Design Features

 1.Student voice taken seriously

 Student voice has been at the center of Crosstown’s model from the beginning and will remain part of its evolution.
 The design team was inspired by listening to the thoughts, feelings, and ideas of over 200 Memphis young people who explained that they felt undervalued and unheard.
 Crosstown High is a school where students feel safe, not just from bullying and crime, but from anything that keeps them from exploring their ideas, their identities, and the world around them.
 At Crosstown High, students take an active role in creating their own culture and community.
-In addition to choices related to academic projects, students can select “flex classes” that give them time to explore or cultivate interests like film-making and podcasting in elective classes and use skills learned to demonstrate their learning through projects in core classes.
+In addition to choices related to academic projects, students develop their interests and passions like film-making and podcasting in elective classes and use skills learned to demonstrate their learning through projects in core classes.